Rui-Santos/meme-cats/README.md

 1. install the latest nodejs:
     [Nodejs](http://nodejs.org/ "Nodejs")

-2. copy the env.json file to the config folder (request from jeff or pat)
+2. copy the env.json file to the config folder (must be requested from a contributor)
 ```shell
 cp env.json ./config/env.json
 ```